 3. Shop around

-Vet prices can vary widely.
-For example, when I was looking for a new veterinarian in New Orleans, I called six different clinics.
+Veterinarian prices can vary widely.
+For example, when I was looking for a new vet in New Orleans, I called six different clinics.
 The base cost of a visit ranged from $35 to $75.
+So, check around.

 4. Ask your vet for help